Fear Factory: History

-Early years (1989–1990)
+Early years and Concrete (1989–1991)

 Fear Factory was formed in 1989 under the name Ulceration, which the band agreed would "just be a cool name".
 In 1990, the name "Fear the Factory" was adopted.
 The name was inspired by a factory that the band supposedly saw near their rehearsal space which was guarded by men carrying rifles.
 Later, they shortened the name to just "Fear Factory".

 The band's origins can be traced to an outfit formed by guitarist Dino Cazares—formerly of The Douche Lords—and drummer Raymond Herrera in Los Angeles, California.
 Their first lineup was completed with the addition of bassist Dave Gibney and vocalist Burton C. Bell (ex-Hate Face), who was allegedly recruited by an impressed Cazares, who overheard him singing "New Year's Day" by U2.
 Cazares played bass on the first three Fear Factory albums Concrete, Soul of a New Machine and Demanufacture, on which Cazares changed many of the riffs during the recording.
-It took Cazares two weeks to get the appropriate guitar tone.
-Cazares created, wrote and recorded all the music on the album.
-Wolbers joined the band two weeks before they were scheduled to go on tour to promote the album and, although he contributed musical changes to a couple of songs on the album he stated that these were not significant.

 Fear Factory's earliest demo recordings are strongly reminiscent of the early works of Napalm Death and Godflesh, an acknowledged influence of the band in the grindcore-driven approach of the former and the mechanical brutality, bleakness, and vocal stylings of the latter.
 According to Brian Russ of The BNR Metal Pages, the demos are remarkable for integrating these influences into the band's death metal sound and for Burton C. Bell's pioneering fusion of extreme death growls and clean vocals in the same song, which was to become a significant and influential element of the band's sound throughout their career.
 The use of grunts and "throat singing" combined with clean vocals later defined the nu metal and other emerging subgenres of metal.
 Many vocalists in today's metal scene use two or more methods of singing and vocalizing lyrics.
 The band contributed two songs to the L.A.
 Death Metal Compilation in 1990.
 The band played its first show on October 31, 1990.